keeeeta/Mobile-Application-Development-Lab/README.md

 # Mobile-Application-Development-Lab
+This repository consists of my lab exercises for Mobile Applicatopn development lab.
 ## Exercise 1
 Develop an android application using GUI controls for creating personal information page using the below specifications.
 Apply formatting using different styles of Font and Colors.<br/>